loopat/CarND-Term3-P1-Path-Planning-Project-master/writeup.md

 ### Part 3.
 Test

  After compiling and running, some test screenshots are here.
-The car can run a whole loop with collosing or beyond the acceleleration and Jerk.
+The car can run a whole loop without collision or beyond the acceleleration and Jerk.

  ![avatar](./4.29miles.png)
  ![avatar](./8.58miles.png)